losizm/scamper/README.md

 ### Request Cookies

 In `HttpRequest`, cookies are stringed together in the **Cookie** header.
-You may, of course, access the cookies in their _unbaked_ form using generalized header access.
+You may access the cookies in their _unbaked_ form using generalized header access.
 Or you can access them using the extension methods provided by `RequestCookies`, with each cookie represented as `PlainCookie`.

 ```scala
 import scamper.ImplicitConverters.stringToUri